Published:

 FAQs

-A general ledger chart of accounts is the complete list of categories (accounts) used to organize the transactions recorded in the general ledger.
-It acts as an index, ensuring that every financial activity, from rent collection to repair payments, is sorted into a standardized bucket for accurate reporting.
+A chart of accounts is the complete list of categories (accounts) used to organize the transactions recorded in the general ledger.
+It serves as an index, ensuring that every financial activity, from rent collection to repair payments, is assigned to a standardized bucket for accurate reporting.

 How does the chart of accounts list general ledger accounts?

-The chart of accounts lists general ledger accounts typically by a numbering system: Assets (1000s), Liabilities (2000s), Equity (3000s), Income (4000s), and Expenses (5000s).
-This structure ensures that when transactions are posted to the general ledger, they are grouped logically for financial statements.
+The chart of accounts lists general ledger accounts, typically organized by numbering system: Assets (1000s), Liabilities (2000s), Equity (3000s), Income (4000s), and Expenses (5000s).
+This structure ensures that when transactions are posted to the general ledger, they are logically grouped for financial statement preparation.

-Can I use Excel for my general ledger chart of accounts example?
+Can I use Excel for my general ledger chart of accounts list?

-Yes, you can use Excel, and many landlords start there.
-However, as your portfolio grows, Excel increases the risk of manual data entry errors and lacks the automation of dedicated software.
+Yes, you can use Excel.
+But as your portfolio grows, Excel increases the risk of manual data entry errors and lacks the automation available in dedicated software.
 Specialized rental accounting platforms automate the link between the COA and GL, reducing time and error.

 In This Article: